redkad/100-Days-Of-Code/README.md

     LoveCalculator.py - This program takes the first and last name of you and your partner and tells you how much you are compatible with each other.

     ODDorEVEN.py - Program that checks whether a number is an odd number or an even number.

+    pizzaOrder.py - A simple application that takes pizza oders.